How God Answers Prayers: Bible Examples Across Judaism, Christianity, and Islam

 FAQs

-What is the clearest Bible example of God answering prayer?
+What are the most famous Bible examples of God answering prayer?

 0 Community answers